reasoning/hero/doc/callback.md

 `Callback<>` is a generic function pointer.
 Unlike std::function it represents functions in a "this" pointer independent way.
 You can create a callback to a member function and optionally supply a this during creation, but then change the this when calling.

-The std::function requires separate definitions to do this, thus makes it hard (like most things in the standard library to write non templated generic code).
+The std::function requires separate definitions to do this, thus makes it hard (like most things in the standard library) to write non templated generic code.

 `Callback<>` accepts functors (struct's with overloaded operator ()) and lambdas.
 For these two types it allocates a small struct to behave like the "this" pointer and facilicate type erasure.